 The whole group of 6 people left Velika Kladuša (BiH), walked across the border to Croatia, and continued to a forest around 8 km far away in the inner Croatian land, where they were supposed to wait for a taxi to pick them up.
 The smuggler did not specify to them any time of their pick up, he just told them to wait in this unmarked forest location.
 The group was waiting in the forest for three days and three nights.
 The respondent stated that those three days in the forest were hard for them, especially for the children, because during the day it was hot and in the night it was very cold and they did not have enough blankets and warm clothes.
 The second day, they ran out of water and food and they still had not received any messages from the smuggler.

 On the fourth day at around 7 am, they were detected by four Croatian male police officers in blue uniforms.
 The police first questioned the people about their origin and their intentions in Croatia.
 After that, the police stripped all adults naked and frisked their bodies.
 The woman was also forced to take off all her clothes and was touched by male police officers.
 The officers also searched the children but did not take off their clothes.
 The father of the family stated that the police stole their four phones, two power banks, and took 200 euros from the family.

 The family said to the police that they wanted to apply for asylum in Croatia.
 But none of the officers reacted to their request and did not take anyone to the police station or enabled them to access the asylum procedures.
-Instead, both families were directly deported by a van to the Bosnian border – close to the official border check-point in Velika Kladuša (BiH).
+Instead, both families were directly pushed back using a van to the Bosnian border – close to the official border check-point in Velika Kladuša (BiH).
 From there they walked to the local makeshift camp.